Fullchee/notes/tech-learning/backend/python.md

     * should always at least `spec`
 * `autospec` doesn't know about dynamically created attributes
     * example: class attributes
-    * woraround: set the attribute that exists
+    * work around: set the attribute that exists
     * can be dangerous because it can trigger code on introspection
     * can slow down tests
 * `spec_set=True` prevent setting properties that don't exist